-Abstract-We study the decoding problem when a binary linear quasi-perfect code is transmitted over a binary channel with additive Markov noise.
-After examining the properties of the channel block transition distribution, we show a near equivalence relationship between strict maximum likelihood and strict minimum Hamming distance decoding for a range of channel parameters and the code's minimum distance.
-As a result, an improved minimum distance decoder is proposed and simulations illustrating its benefits are provided.
+Abstract-We study the decoding problem when a binary linear perfect or quasi-perfect code is transmitted over a binary channel with additive Markov noise.
+After examining the properties of the channel block transition distribution, we derive sufficient conditions under which strict maximum-likelihood decoding is equivalent to strict minimum Hamming distance decoding when the code is perfect.
+Additionally, we show a near equivalence relationship between strict maximum likelihood and strict minimum distance decoding for quasi-perfect codes for a range of channel parameters and the code's minimum distance.
+As a result, an improved (complete) minimum distance decoder is proposed and simulations illustrating its benefits are provided.